QuentinRa/blog.quentinra.dev/info/windows/knowledge/index.md

 **Windows Update** (`control /name Microsoft.WindowsUpdate`)

-A service looking for updates, downloading them, and asking <small>(or, forcing since Windows 10)</small> the user to install them.
-They are typically released on the 2nd Tuesday of each month (Patch Tuesday), unless there is an important patch.
+A service looking for updates, downloading them, and asking <small>(forcing since Windows 10)</small> the user to install them.
+They are usually released on the 2nd Tuesday of each month (Patch Tuesday).
 </div><div>

 **Windows security** / **Windows defender**